What does Liberty look for?

 Transfer Agreements

-Liberty has developed transfer agreements with the Virginia Community College System (VCCS) and North Carolina Community College System (NCCCS) that include equivalency guides which guarantee the transfer of courses from participating colleges.
+Liberty has developed a transfer agreement with the Virginia Community College System (VCCS) that includes equivalency guides guaranteeing the transfer of courses from participating colleges.